5T33Z0/OC-Little-Translated/01_Adding_missing_Devices_and_enabling_Features/Xtra_Enabling_XCPM_on_Ivy_Bridge_CPUs/README.md

  	- Check for and install Updates
  	- After the Updates are installed, revert to SMBIOS `MacBookPro10,1`
  	- Set `csr-active-config` to `FF070000` (For Catalina)

+## macOS Ventura and legacy CPUs

+Since macOS Ventura removed the `AppleIntelCPUPowerManagement.kext` which housed the `ACPI_SMC_PlatformPlugin`, `SSDT-PM` tables generated for 'plugin-type' 0 can no longer attach to the now mising plugin.
+Therefore, CPU Power management won't work corectly (no turbo states).
+So when switching to macOS Ventura, force-enabling XCPM and re-generating your `SSDT-PM` with 'plugin type' 1 enabled is mandatory!